sdiehl/numpush/README.md

 Shared Memory
 -------------

-Once data is at a remote target one often wants to fram it out to as many cores (i.e. through multiprocessing ) as possible all with the same shared memory source.
+Once data is at a remote target one often wants to farm it out to as many cores (i.e. through multiprocessing ) as possible all with the same shared memory source.
 For numpy derivative data structures this is not difficult ( though very undocumented! ).
 To that end there are some